canonical/ubuntu-server-documentation/explanation/gnutls.md

 protocols in a system-wide manner, overriding the library defaults.
 Note that, intentionally, any algorithms or protocols that were disabled or marked as insecure cannot then be re-enabled or marked as secure.

-There are many configuration options available for GnuTLs, and we strongly recommend that you carefully read the upstream documentation listed in the References section at the end of this page if creating this file or making changes to it.
+There are many configuration options available for GnuTLS, and we strongly recommend that you carefully read the upstream documentation listed in the References section at the end of this page if creating this file or making changes to it.